Do I stutter or Did I stutter?

 The second way of acknowledgment, accepting stuttering which I'm preaching about is building that more secure training speech which is relaxing, which is powerful, which is expressive where we use the hand technique as the firm physical ground for that new more secure speaking.

-Every time I'm using the training speech I'm saying to the world, like to everyone that, "Yes, I have a stutter!"
+Every time I'm using the training speech I'm saying to the world, to everyone that, "Yes, I have a stutter!"
 And I personally got used to this type of disclosure, I'm saying, "Yes, I have a stutter!" or "Yes, I'm in the speech therapy for stuttering, so I'm using the training speech, so my speaking might be a bit slower."
 Even though in fact maybe it's not slower at all, but initially, of course, it is when we're building the training speech.

 At the same time, I totally realize that from the medical perspective it's not quite stuttering anymore.
 From the medical perspective when there is no tension, physical tension attached to the act of speaking, there is no emotional tension about the glitches, the speech impediments if they do arise it's not stuttering in the medical terms anymore.